 20 Points: Information provided was neat with proper spelling or error corrections.

-Document Completion (20%): Based on the overall completion of the case study with supporting documentation, which includes III and/or XII lead EKGs, vitals, assessment findings, etc.
+Document Completion (20%): Based on the overall completion of the case study with supporting documentation, which includes 3-lead or 12-lead EKGs, vitals, assessment findings, etc.:

 5 Points: Document is incomplete & lacks signatures and supporting documentation.